datakaveri/iudx-MOTION2NX/README.md

   ```
   bash inference_split.sh
   ```
+ The script inference_split.sh performs the inferencing task with splits on layer 1 matrix multiplication on the image index given by image_ids in the script.

-  This reduces the average memory requirement by the number of splits specified in the inference_split script.
+  This script reduces the average memory requirement by the number of splits specified in the inference_split script.
 To change the     number of splits, update the split variable in the script.
 For example, ```split=2```.
 User can change this number to be         1, 2, 4, 8, 16.